department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/conditions-related-to-service-era/vietnam-war.md

 You may be at risk of:

-- **[Diseases related to Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/):** A toxic chemical used to clear trees and plants during the war that can cause long-term health effects
+- **[Diseases related to Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/)** <br> A toxic chemical used to clear trees and plants during the war that can cause long-term health effects.
-- **[Hepatitis C](http://www.hepatitis.va.gov/patient/hcv/index.asp):** An infectious disease that can harm your liver
+- **[Hepatitis C](http://www.hepatitis.va.gov/patient/hcv/index.asp)** <br> An infectious disease that can harm your liver.
-- **[Hearing problems caused by noise](http://www.publichealth.va.gov/exposures/noise/index.asp):** Harmful sounds from guns, explosives, rockets, heavy weapons, jets and aircraft, and machinery that can cause or contribute to hearing loss and tinnitus (ringing in the ears)
+- **[Hearing problems caused by noise](http://www.publichealth.va.gov/exposures/noise/index.asp)** <br> Harmful sounds from guns, explosives, rockets, heavy weapons, jets and aircraft, and machinery that can cause or contribute to hearing loss and tinnitus (ringing in the ears).
-- **[Illnesses or injuries caused by occupational (job-related) hazards](http://www.publichealth.va.gov/exposures/categories/occupational-hazards.asp):** Chemicals, paints, radiation, and other hazards you may have come in contact with through your military job
+- **[Illnesses or injuries caused by occupational (job-related) hazards](http://www.publichealth.va.gov/exposures/categories/occupational-hazards.asp)** <br> Chemicals, paints, radiation, and other hazards you may have come in contact with through your military job.

 </div>